EmielDoek/EmielDoek/README.md

 ## About me

-Hello, Im Emiel and I am a 20 year old games programming student at the University Of Stafforshire.
+Hello, Im Emiel and I am a 20 year old games programming student at the University Of Staffordshire.

 <!--
 **DoekEmiel/DoekEmiel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.